 Figure 12.12: Region profile of the comment scanner.
-The unit of measure on the y-axis is bytes, not kilobytes.
-The occasional increases in memory use is due to the functions that read a file name from an input stream.
-The program was compiled with profiling enabled, then run with the command run -microsec 100000 < ../kitdemo/scanfiles.
-A PostScript file region.ps can be generated with the command rp2ps -region -sampleMax 1000 -eps 137 mm.
+The occasional increases in memory use is due to the functions that read a file name from a file descriptor.
+The program was compiled with profiling enabled, then run with the command run -notimer 1000 < .../kitdemo/scanfiles.
+A PostScript file region.ps can be generated with the command rp2ps -region -sampleMax 200 and converted to region.pdf using ps2pdf region.ps region.pdf.